fernandod1/Bitcoin-transaction-status/README.md

 COLLABORATIONS:

-Collaborations to improve this script are always webcome :)
+Collaborations to improve this script are always welcome :)